Satya-1107/error_handling/README.md

 ### DivideByZero

-DideByZero contract is a simple Solidity contract that provides three functions to perform division operations between two numbers.
+DivideByZero contract is a simple Solidity contract that provides three functions to perform division operations between two numbers.
 It includes error handling mechanisms to prevent division by zero.

 ## Functions